helium/HIP/0116-oui-additional-address-space-reshuffle.md

 The current cost of purchasing a block of 8 DevAddr is $800 USD.
 This cost is viewed as a barrier to entry for network operators, especially those looking to self-host their LNS.
 By reducing the cost of purchasing a block of 8 DevAddr to $100 USD, the Helium Network becomes more accessible to a wider range of network operators.

-Moving payment for OUIs and DevAddrs to the IOT token ensures that the revenue of these purchases is fully captured by the IOT subnetwork.
+Transitioning payment for OUIs and DevAddrs to the IOT token ensures that the revenue of these purchases is fully captured by the IOT subnetwork.

 ## Stakeholders